 If the change is a result of a FaceHeel Turn, see Superpowered Evil Side and Redemption Demotion.
 If it's a result of a HeelFace Turn, then it's a case of Redemption Promotion.
 If the change is due to time travel, see Future Badass.
 If it is the result of finding a powerful object, see Amulet of Concentrated Awesome.
 This can also happen because Prisons Are Gymnasiums.
+If the change is due to relentless training, it may be the result of Imposed Handicap Training, leading to a Charles Atlas Superpower.

 There is also the Super Hero Origin, where the first story gives some explanation for why they became the badass hero.